chengjingfeng/tutanota/packages/tutanota-build-tools/README.md

 		}
 		// use the provided log method to appenend to build server log file and print to STDOUT log("Starting build")
-		doBuild()
+		return generateBundles()
 	}

 ## Components

 ### Build Server

 The build server (BuildServer.js) provides all functionality to build our code.
 This includes running a local devServer, watching for changes in source code and re-triggering builds.
 It can be used programatically from javascript code and invoked via the commandline.

 #### Hot Module Reloading

 ### Build Server Factory

 The build server factory provides a simplified programmatic interface for starting a build server instance in a new operating system process.
 It provides some IPC handling and should be the preferred way of starting a build server.

 ### Build Server Client

 Build server client uses the build server factory to bootstrap a build server when required, takes care of connection handling and forwards build commands to the build server.
 Using this class in your Makefile.js or build script is the recommended way of interacting with the build server.

 ### Builders

 The build server makes little assumption about what is built and how.
 The logic to execute the actual build process must be provided by the client in form of a _Builder_.
 Every Builder must have a `build()` function that takes three
 arguments:
 <ol>
 <li>Build parameters: An object containing arbitrary data.
 If you need to pass any data from your Makefile to your
 your builder, you can pass an object to the build server client's _buildWithServer()_ method.
 This object will be passed